What is Cloud Computing? Or How to Speak Intelligently about Cloud and Virtual Private Servers

 Virtual Servers

-Virtual servers are very common these days.
-Anyone can have one on his/her own desktop computer using software like VirtualBox (FREE for Windows, Mac, and Linux) or Parallels (Paid, for Mac).
+Virtual servers are extremely common these days.
+Anyone can have one on his/her own desktop computer using software like VirtualBox (FREE for Windows, Mac, and Linux), Parallels (Paid, for Mac), or VMWare (Paid, many platforms).
 Essentially, these software products allow you to run one or more other “computers” in windows on your desktop.

-For example, if you are using a Mac and need to occasionally use Windows applications, you could install one of these programs and then install an “instance” of Windows 7 in it.
-You could then “boot up” Windows 7 in a window on your Mac desktop.
-The Windows 7 “Virtual Server” thinks it is running on its own computer and behaves is if it is.
-It is fully isolated from your Mac (with the exception of file sharing and network sharing features that you may enable) and you can install any Windows 7 applications on it that you like.
-Personally, I do this with Parallels on my Mac Powerbook so that I can access any program needed at any time.
+For example, if you are using a Mac and need to occasionally use Windows applications, you could install one of these programs and then install an “instance” of Windows in it.
+You could then “boot up” Windows “in a window” on your Mac desktop.
+The Windows “Virtual Server” thinks it is running on its own independent physical computer and behaves is if it is.
+It is fully isolated from your Mac (with the exception of file sharing and network sharing features that you may enable) and you can install any Windows applications on it that you like.
+Personally, I do this with VMWare Fusion on my Mac so that I can access any program needed at any time.

 The “Virtual Server” is the separate “computer in a window” running on your desktop.
-You can have multiple instances running at once, assuming that you computer has sufficient memory and horsepower to manage them.
-In our Quality Assurance Testing lab, we have beefy computers that run a large number of virtual servers at once — Windows 2000, Windows XP, Windows Vista, Windows 7, etc. We can switch between each with a click to run programs in different environments and with different versions of software programs.
+You can have many separate such separate computers running at once, assuming that your computer has sufficient memory and horsepower to manage them.
+In our Quality Assurance Testing lab, we have beefy computers that run a large number of virtual servers at once — Windows 7, Windows 10, Linux, Mac, etc. We can switch between each with a click to run programs in different environments and with different versions of software programs.

 Virtual Private Servers

 A “Virtual Private Server” (VPS) is really just a “Virtual Server”, as described above.
-The “Private” means that the Virtual Server belongs to you and that no one else has access or is sharing it with you.
-This is different than a shared hosting account, for example, where you share a single server with hundreds or thousands of other customers.
-The Virtual Private Server is isolates your data and capacity from other customers, providing enhanced security and privacy.
-It may provide other benefits like more access and customizations due to the fact that it is dedicated to you.
-The downside of a VPS is merely that it costs more than a shared environment.
+The “Private” means that the Virtual Server belongs to you and that no one else has access to it or is sharing it with you.
+This is different than a “shared” hosting account, for example, where you share a single server (virtual or not) with hundreds or thousands of other customers.
+The Virtual Private Server is isolates your data, memory, storage, CPU, etc. from other customers, providing enhanced security, privacy, and reliability.
+It may provide other benefits like more access and customization due to the fact that it is dedicated to you.
+The downside of a VPS is merely that it generally costs more than a shared environment (for customers with smallish needs).

 Virtual Private Servers that you may purchase from a service provider are generally going to be much better than those you might run on your desktop.
 Why?